santoshsmalagi/Developer-Essentials/Structuring-a-Multi-File-Program/Structuring-a-Multi-file-C-Program-PART-II.md

 * Organize your program in terms of multiple files, each file containing similar functions grouped together
 * Every source file (.c, .cpp or .C) should ideally be accompanied by a header file (.h)
 * Minimize the number of functions in a file, this makes it easy to maintain and read
-* Start by laying out a directory structure consisting of multiple empty files - at a bare minimum our application needs the files as shown in the above table
+* Start by laying out a directory structure consisting of multiple empty files - at a bare minimum our application needs the files as shown above

 ## A note on header Files
 ## Extern and static variables